Alejogb1/job-board/blog-data/where-should-start-and-end-tokens-be-handled-in-tensorflow-addons-seq2seq-decoders.md

 id: "where-should-start-and-end-tokens-be-handled-in-tensorflow-addons-seq2seq-decoders"
 ---

 Ah, the subtle intricacies of seq2seq decoders and those pesky start/end tokens.
 Been there, tweaked that—more times than I care to recall.
-The question of *where* exactly to handle these tokens isn’t just a pedantic detail; it's critical for the proper functioning and, often, sanity of your sequence-to-sequence models.
-Let’s unpack this, shall we?
+The question of _where_ exactly to handle these tokens isn’t just a pedantic detail; it's critical for the proper functioning and, often, sanity of your sequence-to-sequence models.
+Let’s unpack this?

 My journey with seq2seq models, especially those involving TensorFlow Addons, has taught me that there isn't a single 'one-size-fits-all' answer.
 The optimal location for managing start and end tokens can depend quite heavily on the specific decoder you're using and the task at hand.
 Generally, though, we aim for a design that is both logically coherent and computationally efficient.

 Let's consider the scenario where you're implementing a basic attention-based decoder using `tfa.seq2seq.AttentionWrapper`.
-In this setting, the responsibility for introducing the start token *typically* falls upon you, the implementer, rather than within the decoder itself.
+In this setting, the responsibility for introducing the start token _typically_ falls upon you, the implementer, rather than within the decoder itself.
 Conversely, handling the end token (or rather, detecting its generation) is often a shared responsibility between the decoder and your control loop.

-Here’s why: the decoder’s primary role is to *predict* the next token in a sequence, given the preceding tokens and the encoded input context.
+Here’s why: the decoder’s primary role is to _predict_ the next token in a sequence, given the preceding tokens and the encoded input context.
 It doesn’t inherently know when to begin generating.
 It starts with some input – a ‘seed,’ if you will.
 This initial input is almost always a learned embedding representation of the start-of-sequence token.
 You, therefore, are in control of injecting that start token.

-Now, for the end token: the decoder *does* emit this token when its internal prediction mechanisms decide the sequence is complete.
+Now, for the end token: the decoder _does_ emit this token when its internal prediction mechanisms decide the sequence is complete.
 However, simply having the decoder generate the end token isn't sufficient; you also need to recognize it and halt further decoding steps.
 This is often managed in a loop that checks each prediction.

 Here’s an example using `tfa.seq2seq.BasicDecoder`, which is very similar to how it would work with `AttentionWrapper` once you have the wrapper built correctly.
 This specific example will have a simple embedding layer and a dense layer for output: